Get Tech Tips

-A REALLY loud compressor
+A REALLY Loud Compressor

-The junior tech had just been moving some wires around and next thing he knew there was a clack and then the noisy compressor and equalized pressures.
+The junior tech had just been moving some wires around, and the next thing he knew, there was a clack and then the noisy compressor and equalized pressures.

 Do you know what happened yet?